 'Casino' and Comedic Fare

-For the rest of the '90s and into the new millennium, scarcely a year passed by that didn't see De Niro featured in a big screen project as either a lead or supporting figure.
+For the rest of the 1990s and into the new millennium, scarcely a year passed by that didn't see De Niro featured in a big screen project as either a lead or supporting figure.
 At the turn of the century, De Niro struck out into decidedly different territory with 1999's Analyze This, a hilarious and highly popular spoof of the mob movies that had garnered him fame.
-Analyze This earned more than a $100 million domestically, with De Niro playing a crime boss who seeks help from a therapist (Billy Crystal).
+Analyze This earned more than $100 million domestically, with De Niro playing a crime boss who seeks help from a therapist, played by Billy Crystal.

 'Parents' Patriarch and Wise 'Intern'

 In 2000, De Niro took on another comedy, Meet the Parents, with the screen icon playing Ben Stiller's future father-in-law.
 The smash-hit spawned two sequels: Meet the Fockers (2004) and Little Fockers (2011), both of which were also box-office successes.
 De Niro continued to switch between comedic and serious roles over the next few years, reuniting with Crystal for Analyze That in 2002, and starring in the spy thriller The Good Shepherd with Matt Damon and Angelina Jolie in 2006.
 The following year De Niro was featured as a secretive cross-dressing pirate with a heart of gold in the fantasy flick Stardust, while 2009 saw a return to dramatic fare with Everybody's Fine.